edgedb/edgedb/docs/datamodel/primitives.rst

 Primitives
 ==========

-EdgeDB has a robust type system consisting of primitive and object types.
+|Gel| has a robust type system consisting of primitive and object types.
 Below is a review of Gel's primitive types; later, these will be used to declare *properties* on object types.